What is Handheld GPS?

 Can the Unit Entertain?

-These features are not essential but they can create a boating experience extra enjoyable.
+These features are not essential, but they can create a boating experience extra enjoyable.
 The following chart lists dissimilar forms of entertainment that GPS units may offer.

-How Waterproof Is the Unit?
+How Is Waterproof the Unit?

 Handheld GPS systems most likely always say that they are waterproof.
 However, they are not all 100% waterproof.
-Because the opportunity of the system getting wet is very high, look for units that are fully water resistant.
+Because the opportunity for the system getting wet is very high, look for units that are fully water resistant.

 What Type of Map is Needed?